cjeudy/cjeudy.github.io/index.md

 - 19/05/2021: _On the Hardness of Module-LWE with Binary Secret_.
 At RSA Conference 2021 - Cryptographer's Track (online).
 [Slides](/assets/slides/2021-05-19_CTRSA_Hardness_of_binMLWE.pdf), [Video](https://www.youtube.com/watch?v=AfDskDKEzwg&t=1412s)
 - 11/04/2022: _Entropic Hardness of Module-LWE from Module-NTRU_.
 At [Journées C2](https://jc2-2022.inria.fr/fr/) 2022, Hendaye, France.
 [Slides](/assets/slides/2022-04-11_JC2_Entropic_Hardness_M-LWE_from_M-NTRU.pdf)
+- 11/10/2022: _On the Hardness of Module Learning With Errors with Short Distributions_.
+At Caen University, Algo Seminar.
+[Slides](assets/slides/2022-10-11_Caen_Algo_Seminar_Hardness_MLWE_short_distributions.pdf)

 ---
 # Teaching

+**2022**

+- **Lattice-Based Cryptography, Rennes 1 University, CyberSchool** Exercise Sessions in lattice-based cryptography for Master 2 level students from Rennes 1 University and CyberSchool.

 **2018**

 - **Information Systems and Programming, CentraleSupélec**
 Co-construction of the course as part of the first year curriculum of CentraleSupélec engineering school.
 Practical exercises in information systems and networks and Python programming labs.
 Introduction to information security.

 ---